 Jan 06, 2009 @ 12:48 PM | 26,376 Views

 To build them as a pusher, you just need to fit and install a motor mount for your motor, ply plate etc, and recess it as desired or mount it right at the end, just keeping in mind prop clearance.
-I usually just make a ply disk, glue in a 2" piece of 1/8" carbon rod in the center and then poke a hole in the depron and glue the ply plate/rod into the end of the foam with foam safe CA+ and it has never failed me.
+The Grayson microjet v3 and an apc 6x4 with 800mah 3s is a good power setup for all but the B-58, on that I use a grayson super parkjet with 6x4 apc prop and 2100 3s pack.

-For rocket boost, I prefer the Aerotech RC 24mm case and E-6 RC reloads exclusively as this gives an 8 second burn time, gentle boost, and they are very controllable.
+For rocket boost you need to fit and install a 24mm rocket mount in the tail.
+For rocket gliders since they don't use much current, you can get by with a very small battery in the middle of the body and just add nose weight as needed for CG.
+I prefer the Aerotech RC 24mm case and E-6 RC rocket reloads exclusively as this gives a 7 second burn time, gentle boost, and they are very controlable.
 I do not have to shift any weight for the CG shift, I use a slightly tail heavy launch condition and slightly nose heavy glide and it works perfectly.
 Use of higher thrust motors may lead to overspeed and flutter.
 I use a launch rail as it doesn't flex, if you use a rod,...Continue Reading